4.10. Paraxial Analysis

 Multiple Lenses

-Without a specific geometry, we can also create the TMA object by providing a list of lenses.
+Without a specific geometry, the TMA can also be created by providing a list of lenses.

 back2 = ot.SphericalSurface(r=5, R=-25)